Nik-08/react-future-test/README.md

 ## Book search

 This is an app for finding books by Google Books API.
-Book search app creating with Redux/React JS/TypeScript and google books Api.
+Book search app creating with Redux/React JS/TypeScript.

 ## Getting started